What's a Credit Card Cash Advance?

 A cash advance on your credit card is an amount of cash borrowed against your credit limit.
 It's like withdrawing money from the ATM with your debit card, except the cash comes from your credit limit rather than your bank account balance.
 That means you have to pay it back with interest.
 Cash advance transactions can be performed by using your PIN at an ATM or by using a convenience check mailed by your credit card issuer.

 Though the names are similar, credit card cash advance are a little different from a payday cash advance loan taken with from a payday loan lender.
-The payday cash advance doesn't require a credit check and must be repaid directly to the payday lender, usually by your next payday.
+The payday cash advance generally doesn't require a traditional credit check and must be repaid directly to the payday lender, usually by your next payday.

 Your credit card cash advance is tied to your credit card (which required a credit check to be approved) and comes with the option to pay over a period of time as long as you make minimum payments.